SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch19:monitoring_file_events.md

     9. If a file system is mounted at your watched directory, then NO event will be sent.
 When it is unmounted, events will be generated.

+    10. inotify is inode-based, if you monitor multiple files to the same inode, then events may be send to any of them...